If you've read the page in the Glossary about the

 Now

-lets have a go at the point screw keys.
+let's have a go at the point screw keys.

-end of the key, same tests.
+key, same tests.

 Point screw wear can sometimes be hidden.
 The diagram above shows that